704: The Incredible Melting Man

 Eight O’Clock Coffee is a brand of coffee first introduced by the A&P supermarket chain in 1859.
 Today it is one of the largest coffee producers in the United States, located in Maryland.

-Burger King command center.
-We shift half a million French fries to Dallas …
+Burger King command center. –We shipped half a million French fries to Dallas …

 The fast food chain Burger King was started as Insta-Burger King in 1953 in Jacksonville, Florida.
-Today, there are about 12,000 locations in 71 nations.
+Today, there are over 17,700 locations in 100 countries.

 I don’t know, maybe a thousand Whoppers this morning, but, uh …